A. Jesus prays concerning Himself.

 "As You have given Him authority over all flesh, that He should give eternal life to as many as You have given Him.
 And this is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent."

 i.
 Life is active involvement in an environment; death is the absence of that active involvement.
-Eternal life means that we are alive and active to Godís environment.
-If our lives are not dominated by God and the spiritual environment, we have the same life as animals, and are dead to God and His environment.
+Eternal life means that we are alive and active to God's environment.
+If our lives are not dominated by God and the spiritual environment, we live life in the same dimension that animals do, and we live as if we are dead to God and His environment.

 "I have glorified You on the earth.
 I have finished the work which You have given Me to do.
 And now, O Father, glorify Me together with Yourself, with the glory which I had with You before the world was."